wp-plugins/hs-social-media-buttons/readme.txt

 Yes, This plugin strictly follow wordpress coding standards. it will work with well coded theme and plugins.

-= Where can I gather additional support for HS Responsive Category FAQ Plugin if any issue pops-in? =
+= Where can I gather additional support for HS social media buttons Plugin if any issue pops-in? =

 Please contact us at <http://www.heliossolutions.in>